cherezoff - stock.adobe.com

 Smart Partners, a specialist in marketing communications for the microelectronics industry, has used ASP services from Mi8 to create a “virtual office” for itself and four other small companies with which it collaborates.
 They are located in various parts of the country from Cambridge to Poole.

-Franks says, "We wouldn't have implemented Exchange on our own; the cost of the server would have been quite high and, more importantly, I couldn't afford to spend too much time on the IT side of things."
 The ASP way, getting set up with Exchange was a fairly minor job.
-"There's a file to download from its Web site, and then a very simple set-up procedure.
-After about a week of tinkering with it myself I was up and running and ready to do the same thing for my colleagues."
+“There’s a file to download from its website, and then a very simple set-up procedure.
+After about a week of tinkering with it myself I was up and running and ready to do the same thing for my colleagues,” says Franks.
 The monthly cost is modest, around £14 a mailbox.

 Case study: The Centre for High Performance Development